 Advancing rounds: The General Information and Confidential Materials for the semifinal and final rounds will be distributed after the advancing teams are announced.
 The Student Directors may release the materials in such a way that the teams have an equal amount of time to prepare for their respective appearance in the rounds.
 The side represented by competitors for the final round will be determined by a random lot.

 B. Questions

-Questions about competition materials should be emailed to halloumbusiness@law.berkeley.edu.
-You may NOT consult with other teams, even those who represent that same side as you.
 Questions seeking strategic advice are not permitted, but clarifying or procedural questions are allowed.
 We cannot guarantee a response to any questions sent less than 24 hours in advance of the round.